kevgo/observable-process/README.md

 - signals whether the process ended naturally or was manually terminated

 This is useful for example when testing the terminal output of applications.
-Executing really long-running processes through ObservableProcess will cause high memory consumption because it stores all the terminal output in RAM.
+Executing long-running processes through ObservableProcess will cause high memory consumption because it stores all the terminal output in RAM.

 ## Setup